How can I deduct dental supplementary insurance for tax purposes?

 Katrin Straub

-A good dental supplementary insurance protects you from high costs, but did you know that you can get a portion of your contributions back from the tax office?
+A good dental insurance policy protects you from high costs, but did you know that you can get part of your contributions back from the tax office?
 Many policyholders miss out on this opportunity because the rules seem complex.
-We show you how to claim tax relief on dental supplementary insurance and what is crucial in this process.
+We’ll show you how to claim dental insurance as a tax deduction and what really matters.

 The topic in brief and concise terms

-Contributions to supplementary dental insurance are tax-deductible as 'other precautionary expenses', but are subject to maximum limits.
+Contributions to dental supplementary insurance are tax-deductible as „other precautionary expenses“, but are subject to upper limits.

-For employees, the maximum amount is €1,900, while for self-employed individuals it is €2,800; this amount is often already reached by basic health insurance.
+For employees, the maximum amount is €1,900, and for self-employed people, €2,800; this is often already reached by basic health insurance.

-Especially students, family-insured individuals, and civil servants can benefit from the deductibility, as their contributions to basic provision are often lower.
+In particular, students, those covered by family insurance and civil servants can benefit from tax deductibility, as their contributions to basic cover are often lower.

-Basics: How the tax office handles your insurance
+Basics: How the tax office treats your insurance

-Contributions for supplementary dental insurance are tax-deductible as 'other pension expenses' in accordance with paragraph ten of the Income Tax Act (EStG).
-They fall into the same category as, for example, contributions to liability or accident insurance.
-The tax office clearly distinguishes between these and the contributions to basic, health, and long-term care insurance, which are almost always fully deductible.
-However, there are strict annual caps for other pension expenses, which often limit the tax advantage.
-Understanding this system is the first step in examining your potential for tax savings.
+Contributions for dental supplementary insurance are treated for tax purposes as “other precautionary expenses” in accordance with Section ten of the Income Tax Act (EStG).
+They therefore fall into the same category as, for example, contributions to liability or accident insurance.
+The tax office clearly distinguishes these from contributions to basic, health and long-term care insurance, which are almost always fully deductible.
+However, there are strict annual limits for other precautionary expenses, which often restrict the tax benefit.
+Understanding this system is the first step in assessing your potential tax savings.
 Correct classification is crucial for the next steps in your insurance and tax.

-This distinction is the reason why deductibility does not always result in a direct tax refund.
-It depends on how much 'room' is left below the statutory maximum amounts, after your primary insurance contributions have been taken into account.
+This distinction is the reason why deductibility does not automatically lead to a direct tax refund in every case.
+It depends on how much “room” remains below the statutory maximum amounts after your primary insurance contributions have been taken into account.

 Limiting factor: The annual maximum amounts

-Although the maximum amounts present a hurdle, there are four typical scenarios where you can make your dental insurance tax-effective claims.
-Especially low earners and those with free insurance often benefit.
-In these cases, the contributions to basic coverage are so low that the maximum amount of 1,900 euros is not reached.
+Although the maximum limits present an obstacle, there are four typical scenarios in which you can claim your dental supplementary insurance for tax purposes.
+Low earners and those insured free of charge often benefit in particular.
+In these cases, the contributions for basic cover are so low that the maximum limit of 1,900 euros is not reached.

-• Students: They often pay reduced health insurance contributions, leaving room for additional insurance under the maximum amount of 1,900 euros.
+• Students: They often pay reduced health insurance contributions, leaving room for supplementary insurance below the maximum limit of 1,900 euros.

-• Family members with free insurance: Spouses or children who are co-insured in statutory health insurance do not pay their own contributions and can use the full maximum amount for their private supplementary insurance.
+• Family members insured free of charge: Spouses or children who are co-insured with the statutory health insurance provider do not pay their own contributions and can use the full maximum limit for their private supplementary insurance.

-• Civil servants with allowance entitlement: Since the allowance covers a large part of medical costs, contributions to private health insurance are often low enough not to exceed the limit.
+• Civil servants entitled to allowances: Since the allowance covers a large portion of medical expenses, contributions to private health insurance are often low enough not to exceed the threshold.

-These examples show that a blanket statement is not possible, and an individual assessment is always advisable.
+These examples show that a blanket statement is not possible and that an individual review is always worthwhile.

 Expert tips for correctly entering information in the tax return

-The correct entry in the tax return is crucial to retain the opportunity for a tax savings.
-Contributions to the dental supplementary insurance belong in the 'Anlage Vorsorgeaufwand'.
-The tax office requires this information to check the deductible amounts, even if a refund does not result in the end.
-Incorrect entries can lead to enquiries or a miscalculation.
+Correct information in your tax return is crucial to preserve the chance of tax savings.
+The contributions to dental supplementary insurance belong in the „Anlage Vorsorgeaufwand“.
+The tax office needs this information to check the deductible amounts, even if no refund is ultimately due.
+Incorrect entries can lead to queries or an incorrect calculation.

-2. Privately insured individuals: Line 27 is intended for them to enter contributions for elective and additional services.
+2. Privately insured persons: Line 27 is intended for them to enter the contributions for optional and supplementary benefits.

-3. Check data transmission: Contributions to basic health and care insurance are transmitted electronically to the tax office directly by your health insurer.
+3. Check data transmission: Contributions to basic health and long-term care insurance are transmitted electronically to the tax office directly by your health insurance provider.

-Our expert tip: Request a certificate for the tax office from your insurer detailing the paid contributions.
-Many insurers now automatically provide this in the customer portal.
-This document lists the deductible elective and additional services separately and makes entry significantly easier.
-This way, you ensure that you know where to enter the insurances.
+Our expert tip: Request a certificate of the contributions paid from your insurer for the tax office.
+Many insurers now provide this automatically in the customer portal.
+This document lists the deductible optional and supplementary benefits separately and makes it much easier for you to enter them.
+This ensures that you know where the insurance policies should be entered.

-The tax treatment of retirement expenses is regulated in paragraph ten of the Income Tax Act (EStG).
-This law precisely defines which expenses count as basic provision and which are considered 'other' expenses.
-Case law, for example, through judgments of the Federal Finance Court, regularly confirms that pure comfort or optional benefits such as a private dental insurance do not belong to tax-privileged basic coverage.
-Therefore, crediting is only possible within the framework of limited maximum amounts.
+The tax treatment of pension expenses is governed by section ten of the Income Tax Act (EStG).
+This Act defines precisely which expenses count towards basic provision and which are regarded as “other” expenses.
+Case law, for example rulings by the Federal Fiscal Court, regularly confirms that purely comfort- or optional benefits such as a private supplementary dental insurance policy do not count as tax-favoured basic cover.
+As a result, these costs can only be taken into account within the limits of the applicable maximum amounts.

 Our expert tip: If you are privately insured, check the structure of your tariff.
-Some contracts combine basic and additional services.
-Ask your insurer for a breakdown of the contribution shares.
-This is the only way to ensure that the basic component is correctly and fully applied, and the additional component is accounted for within the maximum limits.
-A clear separation is crucial for maximizing tax savings.
+Some contracts combine basic and supplementary benefits.
+Ask your insurer for a breakdown of the premium components.
+Only then can you ensure that the basic portion is correctly applied in full and the supplementary portion is taken into account within the maximum amounts.
+A clear separation is crucial for maximising your tax savings.

-Conclusion: A sensible protection with potential tax benefits
+Conclusion: Sensible protection with a potential tax benefit

-The possibility of deducting dental insurance from taxes is a welcome bonus, but should not be the main reason for taking out the insurance.
-The primary value lies in protection against high copayments, which can quickly reach several thousand euros.
-For most employees with average income, the deduction does not lead to a direct tax refund due to the already exhausted maximum amounts.
-Nevertheless, certain groups such as students, family policyholders, or civil servants benefit noticeably.
-Regardless of the tax effect, it is always advisable to include the contributions in the tax return.
-The tax office automatically checks the credit, so you will not be disadvantaged.
-The real question is not what a dental insurance costs, but what financial protection it offers.
+The ability to claim dental supplementary insurance as a tax deduction is a welcome bonus, but should not be the main reason for taking out a policy.
+Its primary value lies in protection against high out-of-pocket costs, which can quickly run into several thousand euros.
+For most employees on an average income, claiming the deduction does not lead to a direct tax refund because the maximum thresholds have already been used up.
+Nevertheless, certain groups such as students, those covered by family insurance or civil servants benefit noticeably.
+Regardless of the tax effect, it is always advisable to declare the premiums on your tax return.
+The tax office checks the allowance automatically, so you will not be at a disadvantage.
+The real question is not what dental supplementary insurance costs, but what financial protection it provides.

-Ultimately, securing your dental health is an important investment in your well-being.
-The potential tax benefit is a pleasant accompaniment that rounds off your financial planning.
+Ultimately, protecting your dental health is an important investment in your well-being.
+The potential tax advantage is a welcome side benefit that rounds off your financial planning.

 FAQ

-What is the maximum deductible amount for dental insurance?
+What is the maximum amount that can be deducted for dental supplementary insurance?

-Do I need to send proof of the contributions to the tax office?
+Do I need to send the tax office proof of the contributions?

-No, generally not.
-The data regarding your basic health insurance contributions is transmitted electronically.
-For supplementary insurance, entering the information in the tax declaration is sufficient.
-However, to be safe, request a contribution certificate from your insurer to have the correct figures on hand.
+No, usually not.
+The data on your basic health insurance contributions are transmitted electronically.
+For supplementary insurance, an entry in the tax return is sufficient.
+However, to be on the safe side, request a contribution statement from your insurer so that you have the correct figures to hand.

-What is the difference between provisions and extraordinary burdens?
+What is the difference between precautionary expenses and exceptional burdens?

-Pre-existing expenses are your insurance contributions, which you use to protect against risks such as illness.
-Exceptional burdens, on the other hand, are specific incurred medical costs that you had to bear yourself, such as the personal share of a dental bill.
+Provision expenses are your insurance contributions that you pay to cover risks such as illness.
+Extraordinary burdens, by contrast, are actual medical expenses you had to pay yourself, such as the patient’s share of a dental bill.

 Do married couples benefit from higher allowances?

 I am a student.
-Is it worth mentioning for me?
+Is it worth providing that for me?

-Yes, it is often worthwhile for students.
-Since the contributions to student health insurance are relatively low, the maximum amount of 1,900 euros is usually not reached, which means the contributions to supplemental dental insurance can reduce taxes.
+Yes, for students it is often worthwhile.
+As the contributions to student health insurance are relatively low, the maximum amount of 1,900 euros is generally not reached, which means that contributions to supplementary dental insurance can have a tax-reducing effect.

 Where can I find the exact amounts for my tax return?

-Your health insurance and private supplementary insurance provide you with an annual certificate listing all relevant amounts for your tax return.
-You will usually find this in the online customer portal.
+Your health insurance provider and your private supplementary insurance provide you with a certificate every year listing all relevant amounts for your tax return.
+You can usually find this in the online customer portal.

 Subscribe to our newsletter